milosz08/milosz08/src/main/resources/markdown/en/content/about.md

 My interests are mainly focused on topics related to multimedia processing, including primarily:

 - selected methods of digital audio and image processing,
-- designing real-time audio/video streaming applications,
+- designing real-time audio/video streaming applications for highly distributed environments,
 - selected applications of digital image processing, including medical imaging and computer vision.

 I am enthusiastic of languages running on the JVM such as Java, Kotlin and Scala, but also more _exotic_ ones such as